2020 EFCATS Summer School

 |Dr. Alexander Genest

-Institute of High Performance Computing, Agency of Science, Technology of Science, Singapore
+Institute of High Performance Computing, Agency of Science, Technology of Science, Singapore and Institute of Materials Chemistry, Technische Universität Wien, Austria

 |Assist.
 Prof. Dr. Blaž Likozar